axs7385/pace2024/readme.md

 # one-sided crossing minimization problem Solver(The Heuristic Track)

-This repository containsheuristic one-sided crossing minimization problem Solver that were developed for the PACE 2024 challenge.
+This repository contains heuristic one-sided crossing minimization problem Solver that were developed for the PACE 2024 challenge.

 To use it, you only need the C++ standard library and a g++ compiler.